websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 ### Examine the Implementation module JAR

-On building the Implementation module JAR, Bnd generated the `[JAR]/META-INF/MANIFEST.MF` file.
+When you build the Implementation module JAR, Bnd generates the `[JAR]/META-INF/MANIFEST.MF` file.

 ```properties
 Manifest-Version: 1.0